-Priority Project - FY 2014 Construction Funding
+Priority Project - FY 2016 Construction Funding

-The City of Austin appreciates authorization of this critical flood control and environmental restoration project as part of the Water Resources Development Act of 2007 (PL 110-114) and respectfully requests \$5 million in new start General Construction funding in FY 2014 under the heading of "Lower Colorado River Basin, Texas (Onion/Wharton)" as requested in the President's FY2014 budget request.
+The City of Austin appreciates previous funding of this critical flood control and environmental restoration project and respectfully requests \$3.625 million in General Construction funding in FY 2016 under the heading of "Lower Colorado River Basin, Texas (Onion/Wharton)".
+The City also requests inclusion of the project in the FY 2015 ACE Work Plan as outlined in the President's Budget and pending FY 2015 Energy and Water appropriations bill.
 This funding is critical to ensuring that the project proceeds in a timely manner.